Probable Dormant Neutron Star in a Short-Period Binary System: Radial velocities of J1255

-One such star, the faint X-ray source 2XMM~J125556.57+565846.4 \citep{2XMM_09,4XMM_20}, (J1255, TIC\footnote{https://tess.mit.edu/science/tess-input-catalogue/} 150388416), has two LAMOST measurements separated by 185 km s$^{-1}$, as seen in the figure, suggesting a large-amplitude RV modulation.
+has two LAMOST measurements separated by 185 km s$^{-1}$, as seen in the figure, suggesting a large-amplitude RV modulation.
 The LAMOST spectrum of J1255, shown in Fig.~\ref{fig:LAMOST Spectrum}, indicates a normal F-type star.

+The \textit{TESS} photometry (see Section~\ref{sec:TESS} below) indicated the star might be a good candidate for our search for dormant compact objects.